Get

 Tabby Scottish Fold cat grooming brush

-Image Credit: Denys Kurbatov, Shutterstock
+Image by: Denys Kurbatov, Shutterstock

-Like many cats, these can felines can display a number of tabby patterns.
+Like many cats, these felines can display a number of tabby patterns.
 These include classic, mackerel, spotted, ticked, and patched.
 Basically, any tabby pattern that exists, these cats can have it.
 That also includes practically any color they can come in as well.

 16. Tabby and White Scottish Fold